 - Insufficient refrigerant

 Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly disperse the heat, and in essence 'overcools' itself.
 The impact of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
 In short, the A/C transformed into an old-school icebox.

 What Should You Do When Your A/C Freezes?

 - Turn the A/C completely off at the thermostat, and do not just move up the temperature on the thermostat.
 Ensure the A/C system is completely OFF.

 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter along with any return air filters.
 Open all the registers completely and verify that they are not blocked by furniture or drapery.

 - Call Jack Nelson Service Experts.
-The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be inspected by a ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can become an expensive repair.
 When your AC ices over it can lead to damage to the compressor.
 Replacing your compressor could cost as much as a downpayment on a new system.
 In fact, many people are forced to pick between installing a new system and repairing the damaged unit.
-If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of having a less expensive job.
+If you move fast, follow the instructions, and call a ACE-certified technician, you stand a better chance of having a less expensive job.
 Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
 If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.